MycroftAI/mimic1/README.md

 *debug* options, Voices are represented as sets of feature values (see `lang/cmu_us_kal/cmu_us_kal.c`) and you can override values on the command line.
-This can stop mimic from working if malicious values are set and therefor this facility is not intended to be made available for standard users.
+This can stop mimic from working if malicious values are set and therefore this facility is not intended to be made available for standard users.
 But these are useful for debugging.
 Some typical examples are